Re-Volt-America/RVA/README.md

 Installation
 ---
-These are general instructions you must follow in order to successfully mount the application.

 Install the following services and configure them to run on their default ports:
 * [Ruby 2.7.3](https://www.ruby-lang.org/en/)
   * OS X: [RVM](http://rvm.io/) is recommended over the default OS X Ruby.
 Here's a one-liner: